wp-plugins/erident-custom-login-and-dashboard/readme.txt

 2. This is the default Login Page Demo

 == Changelog ==

+= 1.5.1 =
+* Fixed a small bug
+* Help texts improved and added new FAQ question

 = 1.4 =
 * Added an option for Login Form label and input text's font size